 Bird watchers surely must be in heaven in Oregon.
 In addition to the many bird species that call this place home year-round, millions more arrive here every year during fall migration, and the Beaver State’s different habitats allow dozens of species to thrive.

-From eastern Oregon to the coast, you’ll find everything from little Streaked Horned Larks to stately Tundra Swans, and during winter months, the Klamath Basin National Wildlife Refuges in southern Oregon and northern California become home to as many as 1,000 Bald Eagles.
+From eastern Oregon to the coast, you’ll find everything from little Streaked Horned Larks to stately Tundra Swans.
+During the winter months, as many as 1,000 Klamath Basin bald eagles populate the National Wildlife Refuges located in southern Oregon and northern California.
+Come along as we explore this annual wintry flight of fancy!

 Have you ever been to see the Klamath Basin bald eagles?
 If so, what was your favorite part?
 We’d love to see your beautiful flight of fancy photos and hear about your experiences in the comments section!

 Looking for another cool place to see wildlife in Oregon?
 Check out the Wildlife Safari Park in Winston!

 Where are some other places to see wildlife in Oregon?